Reviews You Can Rely On

 The three elite Dyson models topped the charts in our low pile testing.
 The Gen5detect is a speed machine when sucking up fine material.
 The combination of powerful suction and short, stiff bristles helps to agitate the carpet and suck up the sand lying below.
 The Dyson V15s Submarine and V15 Detect exhibited similar functionality because they all have the same exact head.
 The only drawback to these products is the vacuum head limitations.

-Each of the top Dyson products utilizes the coveted Digital Motorbar head produced by the company.
+Each of the top Dyson products utilizes a specialized carpet-specific head.
 Between the rubber backing and small, minimal gates, the head design is focused on creating the best seal for the carpet to increase suction power.

 Credit: Natalie Kafader